pingswept/me30-website/content/logistics/syllabus.md

 ![semester timeline](/img/SemesterTimeline.jpg)

-### Quizzes (10%)
+### De-bugging challenges (10%)

-Tentatively, we are planning on two quizzes, one after each of the Projects 1 and 2.
-Each quiz will feature a non-functional circuit and will ask you to diagnose what's wrong with it and propose a way to fix it.
+Tentatively, we are planning on two de-bugging challenges, one after each of the Projects 1 and 2.
+Each will feature a non-functional circuit and will ask you to diagnose what's wrong with it and propose a way to fix it.

 ## Honesty